ALTAR BOYS RULES AND REGULATIONS

 - When the service is over, all Altar Boys must carefully and neatly hang their robes and fold their belts.

-- When in the Holy Sanctuary, and Altar Boy is close to God Himself.
+- When in the Holy Sanctuary, an Altar Boy is close to God Himself.
 Therefore no idle talking, laughing, chewing gum, eating or horse-play will be tolerated.

 - An Altar Boy must prepare himself to receive Holy Communion at least once a month.
-He prepares himself by praying, meditation, fasting and Holy Confession.
+He prepares himself by praying, fasting, and Holy Confession.